 Are we more likely to support projects that accomplish a task, or provide general operating support to build healthy organizations able to meet the long-term needs of the communities they serve?

 Do we adopt narratives that “other” the poor, the differently-abled, the migrant, the immigrant, people of color, the queer, the elderly, etc., or do we promote asset narratives of inclusivity that maintain dignity and affirm value?

 Are we as committed to justice with the 95 percent we invest, as we are with the 5 percent we distribute as grants?

 We are in a defining moment and questions abound about how global philanthropy will respond to our most pressing unjust and inhumane issues.

 Will we allow ourselves to be uncomfortable and then use that discomfort to compel us to action?
 When we act, will we choose justice over generosity?

 Let’s stop relying on weapons of generosity and start adequately arming ourselves to fight for justice.

-This article originally appeared on the Alliance magazine blog on 17th November 2017.
+This article originally appeared on Alliance magazine’s blog on 17 November 2017.
 The original article can be found here.

 The views expressed in this post are those of the author and do not necessarily reflect the position of the Atlantic Fellows for Social and Economic Equity programme, the International Inequalities Institute, or the London School of Economics and Political Science.